 Yoga is a discipline originating in India where meditation practices of Buddhism, Hinduism, and Jainism converge.
 There are many types of yoga and also many reasons to practice it.
 Some do it for a spiritual commitment or personal enhancement and others for personal benefit.
 In fact, most people in the West practice it for its physical benefits.
+Especially now during the COVID pandemic, thousands of people have started practicing yoga, especially those with physical and mental disorders.
+Read this article for more information on how Coronavirus is affecting people with disorders such as anorexia.

 It is an ancient practice, to the point that no one exactly knows when it was formed.
 But the adoption of yoga as a practice in the Western world has occurred in a much more recent period.
 Above all, since it’s linkage to the spiritual well being and health benefits, it was adopted by the rest of the world.